sn-lab/Blood-flow/README.md

 ### In here you will find:

 - 1. **scim_openTif.m** (only use if you forgot the ms/line you used to image.
 You can also use the pipeline to get this number)

 			Input: Raw image stacks
 			Output: number of ms/line

 - 2. **pixelSizeFromImageHeader.m** (you should use the pipeline to get this number.
 THIS IS NOT UP-TO-DATE WITH THE CONVERSION FACTORS FOR ALL THE SETUPS.
 If you decide to use it, make sure you are using the appropriate conversion factors)

 			Input: Raw image stacks
 			Output: Conversion factor for um/pixels of your image.

 - 3. **extractVelTiffShared.m** extracts the raw blood flow velocity from each file using a **radon transform** algorithm. requires um/pixel and ms/line, also requires Texas Red or blood plasma label channel only

 			Input: Blood labelling channel
 			Output: .mat file with the RAW velocity data

 - 4. **velocity_from_tif.m** extracts the raw blood flow velocity from each file using a **SVD algorithm**. requires um/pixel and ms/line, also requires Texas Red or blood plasma label channel only

 			Input: Blood labelling channel
 			Output: .mat file with the RAW velocity data

 - 5. **view_velocities_save_data.m** extracts the final velocity values by filtering noise and background from the initial measurements.
 This is done with input from the user

 			Input: rawVel.mat files from extractVelTiffShared.m
 			Output: rawVel ExcludedPts.mat and excel file with average values of velocity and 	standard deviation

 - 6. **avgDiameterinROI.m** extracts the diameter of the vessel by selecting a rectangular area on the vessel manually. gives value in pixels and user needs to use um/pixel conversion factor to transform to microns

 - 7. **arbitraryLinescanPreprocess.m** pre-processes arbitrary linescan data: linearizes the data based on the scanner positions to the drawn line ROI(s) and saves this data to a .tif file compatible with the rest of the blood-flow analysis pipeline

-	Inputs: Raw arbitrary line scan data (e.g. pmt.dat, scnnr.dat, meta.txt), and (optionally) a single-frame raw image stack of vessel snapshot, used for vessel diameter estimation
+			Inputs: Raw arbitrary line scan data (pmt.dat, scnnr.dat, meta.txt), and (optionally) a single-frame raw image stack of vessel snapshot for vessel diameter estimation
 			Outputs: Blood labelling channel .tif file, ms/line, um/pixel, and (optionally) estimate of vessel diameter

 **FOR OLD STYLE LINE SCANS, USE THE FILES IN THE ORDER THEY APPEAR IN THIS README.
-YOU MAY SKIP #1 AND #2 IF YOU ALREADY HAVE MS/LINE AND PIXEL/UM conversion factors.
+YOU MAY SKIP #1 AND #2 IF YOU ALREADY HAVE MS/LINE AND PIXEL/UM CONVERSION FACTORS.
 FOR ARBITRARY LINE SCANS, USE FILES 7, 4, and 5, IN THAT ORDER**

 ## From share_instructions_2012-03-08.pdf (Revised on 3/8/2012):
 ### extractVelTiffShared.m